The configuration dialog provides the following options:

 Reordering the entries is possible with the Move Up and Move Down buttons.
 This can be important to define the precedence of different XML-injection entries.
 If an entry matches, no more injections are applied unless the injection specifies a value pattern.

-After adding a new XML text injection, select the ID of the Language to inject and optionally specify the prefix/suffix that make up the injection's context.
+Click and select XML Attribute Injection from the pop-up menu.
+After adding a new XML injection, select the ID of the Language to inject and optionally specify the prefix/suffix that make up the injection's context.

 In the XML Tag pane, specify the local name (i.e. the name without any namespace prefix) and the namespace URI of the XML tag surrounding the text that should be treated as the selected language.
 The name field should not be empty, however the namespace field is optional.